 Twenty percent of men and 10 percent of women will form at least one kidney stone during their lifetime.
 White men between the ages of about 40 to 60 are more likely to develop kidney stones, but men of other ages and ethnicities can form stones as well.
 The likelihood of stone formation is slightly less in women, with younger women at increased risk.

 Kidney stones form when there is an excess of certain substances in the urine relative to the amount of water.
 These substances crystallize when they can no longer stay dissolved in the urine, resulting in a kidney stone.

 Patients with kidney stones usually don’t experience symptoms until the kidney stone breaks off and drops into the ureter.
 The ureter is the tube that connects the kidney to the bladder.
 Once this happens, people may experience significant pain.

 There are a number of dietary risk factors for the development of kidney stones, including lower calcium intake and lower consumption of fruits, vegetables and potassium-rich foods.

 Also, when people have lower fluid intake, their urine becomes more concentrated.
 This increases the likelihood that certain substances in the urine will crystallize and form kidney stones.
 However, the type of beverages you drink are important.
 For example, sugar-sweetened beverages, like sodas, increase the risk of kidney stones.

 Family history, certain lifestyle conditions, and some medical conditions also may play a role in the development of kidney stones.
-Nephrologists (medical kidney specialists) can help patients prevent stones through changes in the foods you eat, other modifications and medication.
+Nephrologists ( kidney specialists) can help patients prevent stones through changes in the foods you eat, other modifications and medication.